AnomalyInnovations/serverless-bundle/README.md

 - `forceExclude`

   These packages are available in the Lambda runtime.
 Either by default (in the case of `aws-sdk`) or through a Lambda layer that you might be using.
 So these are not included in the Lambda package.
 And they are also marked as `externals`.
 Meaning that packages that are in `forceExclude` are automatically added to the `externals` list as well.
 By default, `aws-sdk` is listed in the `forceExclude`.

+### Generating a stats file

+Use the `generateStatsFile` option if you want to analyze your bundle size.
+This option, if set to `true`, will enable generation of a `stats.json` in the output directory, using the [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) plugin.

+This file can then be fed into tools like [webpack-visualizer](http://chrisbateman.github.io/webpack-visualizer/), which could give us insights on which packages take up our bundle size.
+The webpack-bundle-analyzer plugin could also be used to analyze the `stats.json` that is generated, [see here](https://github.com/webpack-contrib/webpack-bundle-analyzer#usage-as-a-cli-utility).

 ## Support